COMPASS: Confined-space Manipulation Planning with Active Sensing Strategy: Benchmark for Confined-Space Manipulation

 \subsection{Performance Metrics}

 We evaluate performance across three dimensions in solving the coupled challenge in exploration and manipulation.

-\begin{itemize} \item Exploration Efficiency: \begin{itemize} \item[\textbullet] Explored Volume over Time: The explored volume proportion of the target's bounding box as a function of time.
-A steeper slope indicates a higher exploration rate, while a higher final value reflects greater coverage. \item[\textbullet] Time to Find Target (TFT): The time elapsed until the target is successfully located.
+\begin{itemize} \item Exploration Efficiency: \begin{itemize} \item[\textbullet] Explored Volume over Time: The proportion of the target's bounding box explored versus time.
+Steeper slopes indicate faster exploration, and higher final values reflect greater coverage. \item[\textbullet] Time to Find Target (TFT): The time elapsed until the target is successfully located.
 This metric reflects exploration efficiency; a lower value is better. \item[\textbullet] Path Length to Find Target (PFT): The distance traveled by the end-effector before the target is found; a lower value is better. \end{itemize}

 \item Motion Performance: \begin{itemize} \item[\textbullet] Motion Planning Success Rate (MPSR): The fraction of successful motion planning attempts throughout a task.
 This metric indicates the kinematic feasibility of the viewpoints; a higher value is better. \item[\textbullet] Average Manipulability (AM): The average manipulability index~\cite{yoshikawa1985manipulability} during the exploration process.
 This metric quantifies the manipulator's distance from singular configurations; a higher value is better. \end{itemize}